xsoameix/utfconv/README.md

 # utfconv

-utfconv is the fast way to convert []byte to string
+utfconv is the fast way to convert []byte to string by chooing charset

 ## Installation